Understanding Key Metrics

 Retention Rate

-Retention Rate is the percentage of customers who order from you again after their first purchase.
-A high retention rate means customers love your baked goods and service.
+Retention Rate is the percentage of customers who order from you again.
+It shows customer loyalty.

-Example: If 100 customers made their first order last month and 40 of them ordered again this month, your retention rate is 40%.
+Example: If you had 100 customers last month and 60 of them ordered again this month, your retention rate is 60%.

 Churn Rate

-Churn Rate is the opposite of retention—it's the percentage of customers who stop ordering.
-Monitoring churn helps you identify when you might be losing customers and why.
+Churn Rate is the opposite of retention.
+It's the percentage of customers who stop ordering from you.

 Quote Conversion Rate

-Quote Conversion Rate measures how many of your custom cake inquiries or quotes turn into actual orders.
-It's calculated as (Orders from Quotes) ÷ (Total Quotes) × 100.
+Quote Conversion Rate measures how many customer inquiries turn into actual orders.
+It's calculated as: (Orders from quotes ÷ Total quotes sent) × 100.

-A low conversion rate might mean your quotes are too high, your follow-up process needs work, or customers are shopping around.
+A low conversion rate may mean your pricing is too high, your quotes lack detail, or customers are choosing competitors.
+Test improvements and track the results.

 Next Steps